 - Battery: 3,570mAh - can last up to six hours with three hours charging time from flat to full

 The Nintendo Switch Lite will be available in three colour options: yellow, grey or turquoise.

-Special edition models will also be made available over the coming months, including a Pokemon Nintendo Switch Lite Zacian and Zamazenta Edition that will be on limited sale a month after the standard Lite (from 8 November 2019).
+Special edition models will also be made available over the coming months, including a Pokemon Nintendo Switch Lite Zacian and Zamazenta Edition that will be on limited sale a just over month after the standard Lite (from 8 November 2019).

 The Nintendo Switch Lite price, release date and pre-order deals

 Nintendo will release the Switch Lite in multiple countries around the world on 20 September 2019 for the standard colours, and 8 November for the special edition Zacian and Zamazentra model (featured above).

 It will cost £199.99 in the UK, $199.99 in the US - including the Pokemon special edition model.
 Pre-orders are open for grey, yellow, turquoise and the Pokemon variants now.

 Considering the standard Switch is $299.99 in the States and £279.99 in the UK, the £199/$199 price point is definitely kinder to your pocket.